steve-bate/activitypub-ontology/README.md

 * Activity Pub extensions have been added to the Activity Streams namespace to be compatible with the Activity Streams JSON-LD context.
 * An `Actor` class has been added.
 Any `Object` with an `inbox` is an `Actor`.
 * I've added type-restricted collections (e.g. `OrderedActivityCollection`).

+## Known Issues
 * The OWL range for `as:url` is challenging because the specification defines it as a union of a class (`Object`) and a data type (`xsd::anyURI`).
 I'm not sure how to model that in OWL or if it's even possible.
+* Several of the terms in the `activitystreams` JSON-LD context are only mentioned in the [ActivityStreams 2.0 Terms](https://www.w3.org/ns/activitystreams#did-core) document.
+Most of them have no definition and the document is described as being "internal" and having "no official standing of any kind".
+I've done my best to guess as a proper interpretation.

 ![ontology dendogram](docs/ontology-dendogram.png)